Got two young children with a bit of an age gap? Then taking them out together can be a daunting task, right?

 - and many more

-This Sit N’ Stand Ultra is both affordable and the most popular sit and stand strollers on the market.
-It does everything that most parents want of a sit and stand stroller and is budget-friendly.
+This Sit N’ Stand Ultra is both affordable and the most popular sit and stand stroller on the market.
+It does everything that most parents want from a sit and stand stroller and is budget-friendly.
 It’s a safe bet and our top pick.

 There are two reasons that you may want to go for a different stroller.
 The first is you have a higher budget.
 If so, then the Chicco BravoFor2 [LINK] beats it.
 The extra $150+ gets you more quality and attention to detail.
 It’s our favorite if budget is no issue.

-Another reason is that your kids are further apart in age, ie, more than 3-years, then the RoomFor2 is a slightly better choice.
-If you want something a bit more sleek, then the Joovy Caboose is hands down a better choice; with fewer features, it is lighter, shorter and more maneuverable.
+Another reason is that, if your kids are further apart in age, ie, more than 3 years, then the RoomFor2 is a slightly better choice.
+If you want something a bit sleeker, then the Joovy Caboose is hands down a better choice; with fewer features, it is lighter, shorter, and more maneuverable.

-RoomFor2 is Graco’s flagship, affordable sit and stand stroller.
-It is similar in price to the Sit N’ Stand Ultra.
-The little extra you pay affords a touch more quality and design style.
-Other than that, weight and size-wise they are similar.
-It is 40×20.9×34.6 inches and is 27.18 pounds.
+RoomFor2 is Graco’s flagship, affordable, sit and stand stroller and similar in price to the Sit N’ Stand Ultra.
+The little extra you pay affords a little more quality and design style.
+Apart from that, weight and size-wise, they are very similar.
+It measures 40×20.9×34.6 inches and weighs 27.18 pounds.

-This stroller also features a large storage area and convenient handlebar organizer and drink holder.
+This stroller also features a large storage area, a convenient handlebar organizer, and a drink holder.

-This is a popular stroller among parents who own it.
-It looks good and is of decent quality.
-Your decision is pretty simple: If your kids are close together (eg, less than 2 years apart), then go for the Sit N’ Stand Ultra which provides more ride positions, and can accommodate an infant seat so can be used as soon as you have your baby .
-On the other hand, if your kids are further apart (say, 3-years or more) and you know that the older one isn’t going to want to sit down for long periods of time, then RoomeFor2 is a better buy; in my opinion, it looks nicer and the quality is also a little better.
+This is a popular stroller among owners.
+It is high quality and looks great.
+Your decision is pretty simple: If your kids are less than two years of age apart, then go for the Sit N’ Stand Ultra, which provides more ride positions and can also accommodate an infant seat that can be used as soon as you have your baby.